Far-right groups and neo-Nazis are using 'AI Hitler' to attract young people online

 After The Washington Post reported the matter to ElevenLabs, the company banned OMGITSFLOOD from its platform.
 'We prohibit the use of our tools to create violent, hateful or harassing content,' Artemis Seaford, ElevenLabs' vice president of AI safety, told The Washington Post.

-Nowadays, AI content can be easily created without any specialized programming knowledge, and all that's needed to create a 'video of Hitler speaking in English' is a few seconds of video excerpted from YouTube.
+Nowadays, AI content can be easily created without any specialized programming knowledge, and all that's needed to create a 'video of Hitler speaking in English' is a few seconds of video clips from YouTube.
 'It's so easy to put out this kind of content now,' says Abby Richards, a misinformation researcher at the left-leaning nonprofit watchdog Media Matters for America.
 'The more you post, the more likely it is to be seen by a lot more people than ever before.'

 It has also been pointed out that AI-generated Hitler videos that are popular on TikTok, X, Instagram, etc., lack the characteristics often seen in Nazi propaganda.
 For example, one video contains only a silhouette of Hitler instead of a photo, and another video features an English speech accompanied by slow instrumental music.
 These videos do not contain terrorist or extremist logos, making it extremely difficult for technology companies to crack down on them.